Nov 29

 Madison earned her BA in Gender, Sexuality, and Women’s Studies at the University of Pennsylvania, where she also minored in Africana Studies.
 At Penn, Madison completed coursework to explore a wide array of topics regarding gender, sexuality, race, and social inequalities.
 Outside of the classroom, she co-coordinated Civic House’s Community Engagement Program, served as a Penn Anti-Violence Educator with Penn Violence Prevention, and worked closely with the Penn Women’s Center.
 Madison’s passion for reproductive justice (RJ) was sparked in 2018 when Serena Williams shared her nearly fatal birth experience and prompted a national conversation about Black maternal health in the US.
 In 2019, she completed a Collective Rising Internship (formerly known as the Reproductive Rights Activist Service Corps) with Black Mamas Matter Alliance, which solidified her desire to make fighting for reproductive liberation the focus of her life and career pursuits.
 Before coming to RHAP in 2022, Madison worked at NARAL Pro-Choice America as an Organizing Intern with the Distributed Team.

-Laura Riker, MSSW (she/hers)
+Laura Riker, MSSW (she/they)

 Director of Organizing and Advocacy